 Violating our copyrights can make you liable for up to $150,000 in court-awarded damages, and result in your website being banned by Google.

 All images and text on this website are copyright by Access Media Group LLC or respective copyright holders which have granted permission for use to AAV Media, LLC.
 Violation of copyright is a crime under United States law.

 Copyrights also are enforceable in other countries as a result of international treaties, provisions of which provide protection and enforcement of intellectual property rights.

 Acceptable Use.
 You may print or email pages of our website for your own personal use.
 That is the only acceptable reproduction of our copyrighted material.
 You may also link from your website to any page(s) on this website.

 Unacceptable Use.
 Any other use of our text and/or graphics constitutes copyright infringement.
 A common misconception is that it's okay to reproduce our content if you mention us as the source, or include the author's byline.
-While that's fine for a school paper, but otherwise reproduction of copyrighted material is illegal, even if you cite the source.
+That's incorrect.
+It may be fine for a school paper, but otherwise reproduction of copyrighted material is illegal, even if you cite the source.

 All About Vision continually monitors the Internet for illegal reproduction of our copyrighted material.
 We use proprietary methods as well as publicly available tools such as Copyscape .
 New technology is making it quicker and easier than ever to identify instances of infringement.